TASEmulators/BizHawk/README.md

 [![SteamOS (Launchpad) | bizhawk](https://img.shields.io/badge/SteamOS-bizhawk-%231B2838.svg?logo=steam&logoColor=1B2838&style=popout)](https://example.com/bizhawk)
 [![Ubuntu (Launchpad) | bizhawk](https://img.shields.io/badge/Ubuntu_(Launchpad)-bizhawk-%23E95420.svg?colorA=772953&logo=ubuntu&style=popout)](https://example.com/bizhawk)

+If you run `EmuHawkMono.sh` from a terminal, note that `File > Exit (Alt+F4)` doesn't terminate the process correctly, you'll need to send SIGINT (`^C`).

 Is your distro not there?
-Released binaries can be found right here on GitHub:
+Released binaries can be found right here on GitHub (same download as for Windows):

 [![Misc.
 Linux | binaries](https://img.shields.io/badge/Misc._Linux-binaries-%23FCC624.svg?logo=linux&logoColor=black&style=popout)](http://github.com/TASVideos/BizHawk/releases)

 If you download BizHawk this way, **don't mix different versions**, keep each version in its own folder.
-Run `EmuHawkMono.sh` to give Mono the library and executable paths - you can run it from anywhere, so putting it in a .desktop file is fine.
+Run `EmuHawkMono.sh` to give Mono the library and executable paths — you can run it from anywhere, so putting it in a .desktop file is fine.
 If running the script doesn't start EmuHawk, you may need to edit it (if you use a terminal, it will say so in the output).

 Linux distros are supported if the distributor is still supporting your version, you're using Linux 4.4/4.9/4.14/4.19 LTS or 4.20, and there are no updates available in your package manager. *Please* update and reboot.